syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 This event is raised when cell layout finishes.
 The arguments of this event are as follows:

-•RowIndex (read-only): Index of the current row.
+* RowIndex (read-only): Index of the current row.

-•CellIndex (read-only): Index of the current cell within the row.
+* CellIndex (read-only): Index of the current cell within the row.

-•Value (read-only): Text value of the cell.
+* Value (read-only): Text value of the cell.

-•Bounds (read-only): Bounds of the cell.
+* Bounds (read-only): Bounds of the cell.

-•Graphics: Graphics on which the cell should be drawn.
+* Graphics: Graphics on which the cell should be drawn.

 ### Grid